Wildfires in 2018: Europe

+North America

 A U.S. national state of emergency was declared on July 28 due to the California fires, which had killed at least six people.
 In August, the Mendocino Complex Fire became the second largest fire in California history and the Mendocino Complex Fire became the state's largest.

 Fires in British Columbia were the second worst in the history of the province, with over 945 km2 burned.